olinrobotics/olinrobotics.github.io/lavabot_webpage.md

 ![Tags](../images/april_tags.png)

+*A series of April Tags.
+April Tags function similarly to QR codes, encoding short messages within the pattern of squares.
+Each April Tag can be read from any orientation, and can be used to determine the scanning camera's distance and orientation with respect to the tag.*

-Our eventual goal is to use strategically placed April Tags to
+Our eventual goal is to use strategically placed April Tags to help our robots to navigate within their environment and with respect to each other.

-*This Github page is currently under construction.*
+*This Github page is currently under construction.
+Last edited on 7/28/16.*